wso2/docs-is/en/docs/guides/applications/manage-sp.md

 # Manage service providers

-This section of the guide provides instructions on managing service providers once they are created.
+This section provides instructions on how to manage the created service providers.

 ## View a service provider